albhasan/docker_scidb/README.md

 </ol>

-<h5>NOTES</h5>:
+<h5>NOTES:</h5>
 <ul>
-	<li><code>containerSetup.sh</code> includes instructions on moving postgres files to a different folder.
-Mounting a volume on that folder enable storage of catalog data in the host.</li>
+	<li><code>containerSetup.sh</code> includes commands for moving postgres' files to a different folder.
+Mounting a volume on that folder enables storage of catalog data in the host.</li>
 	<li>When using volumes, match user's ID of a container-user "scidb" to a host-user with the proper writing rights.</li>
 </ul>